Brandon689/xenforo-php-cron-scripts/README.md

-scheduled tasks for xenforo to automate posting
+Scheduled tasks for xenforo to automate posting content.